HaloV01d/Pathfinding-Visualizer-A-vs-Dijkstra/README.md

 # 🗺️ Pathfinding Visualizer: A* vs Dijkstra vs BFS

 An interactive Python-based visualization tool that compares three popular pathfinding algorithms side-by-side: **A\* (A-Star)**, **Dijkstra's Algorithm**, and **Breadth-First Search (BFS)**.
-Built with Pygame, this application provides a real-time visual comparison to help understand how each algorithm explores and finds the shortest path.
+Built with Pygame, this application provides a real-time visual comparison to help understand how each algorithm explores the grid and computes a path under its own strategy.

 ![Pathfinding Visualizer](https://img.shields.io/badge/Python-3.7+-blue.svg)
 ![Pygame](https://img.shields.io/badge/Pygame-Required-green.svg)